sbogucki12/book-page/readme.md

 After deployment, configure your form settings in the Netlify dashboard:

 1. Go to Forms → Form Notifications to set up email notifications
-2. Create a success redirect page for after form submission:
-   - Go to Site Settings → Forms → Form Submissions
-   - Add a success redirect to a page that contains your download link
+2. The success redirect page is already configured in the form's `action` attribute and the `netlify.toml` file
+3. To customize the download link in the success page:
+   - Update the href in the download button in `success.html`
+   - You can link directly to your manuscript file or to a file stored in Netlify or another service

+### Handling Form Submissions
+Form submissions will automatically appear in your Netlify dashboard under the "Forms" section.
+You can:
+- View all submissions
+- Export them as CSV
+- Set up email notifications
+- Connect to Zapier or other services for additional integrations

 ## Customization